Grow a Small Business | 4 MIN READ

 How to Do a Year End Business Review: 5 Steps

-A business review gives you a chance to look back at what you have achieved, revisit your goals, and consider how to best move forward for the coming year.
+• Look back at what you have achieved, revisit your goals, and consider how to best move forward for the coming year by conducting a business review.

 Conducting an end-of-year review isn’t a practice that just applies to bigger businesses—it’s a process that is valuable to freelancers and independent professionals as well.
 A business review gives you a chance to look back at what you have achieved, revisit your goals, and consider how to best move forward for the coming year.

-In order to set your review up for success, it’s important to go into it with an open mind.
-You’re going to be taking a look at both your accomplishments and failures; this must be done without self-criticism or going on the defense.
+To set your review up for success, it’s important to go into it with an open mind.
+You’re going to be looking at both your accomplishments and failures.
+This must be done without self-criticism or going on the defense.
 Channel curiosity and honesty rather than pessimism and negativity.

 Follow these five steps to conduct an end-of-year review for your solo business.

-Start your business review by revisiting your business plan and taking a look at your reasons for starting your company in the first place.
-Do these values still ring true or do they need to be adjusted?
+Start your business review by revisiting your business plan and looking at your reasons for starting your company in the first place.
+Do these values still ring true, or do they need to be adjusted?
 As your business evolves and changes over time, your values may shift as well and that’s completely normal.

 Edit your plan or simply write down the top principles you want to build your business on.
 Then, consider how you can be more intentional about keeping these values in mind as you go throughout your daily routine.
 What actions can you take to better align business tasks with your values throughout the next year?